The Happy Cat Site

 However, the shortage of cone cells means that cats’ color vision is not as bright or detailed as ours.

-In 2014, Professor Ron Douglas and Professor Glen Jeffery, in the United Kingdom, uncovered fascinating evidence that cats might also be able to see in ultraviolet.
+In 2014, Professor Ron Douglas and Professor Glen Jeffery in the United Kingdom found fascinating evidence that cats might also be able to see in ultraviolet.

 This isn’t uncommon in other animals, and serves all kinds of purposes for survival and communication.

-But we don’t know yet if cats really have it, or how cats would use this ability in any special way.
+But we don’t know yet if or how cats use this ability in any special way.

-In conclusion, cats do not have perfect night vision, and they cannot see in total darkness.
+Cats do not have perfect night vision, and they cannot see in total darkness.
 But they do have remarkable adaptations which allow them to see in much lower light conditions than you or me.
-Let’s go over them again:

 What about your cats?
 Do they prefer to hunt after dark and put their remarkable eyesight to good use?